spedas/pyspedas/docs/source/barrel.rst

     - Housekeeping (hkpg)

-Ballon identifiers
+Balloon identifiers
 -------------------

-Ballons have a two-digit, alphanumeric identifier.
-The first digit is a number indicating campagin, the second is a letter indiating the flight.
+Balloons have a two-digit, alphanumeric identifier.
+The first digit is a number indicating campaign, the second is a letter indicating the flight.
 There have been seven BARREL campaigns, each with anywhere between 1 and 20 flights::

     - 1a - 2013-01-28 - 2013-02-14